Gerresheimer and Portal enter strategic partnership to treat chronically ill patients with innovative needle-free drug-delivery solution

 "We are delighted to be working closer with Gerresheimer, who is a well-respected industry leader in drug delivery systems", said Patrick Anquetil, CEO of Portal Instruments.
 "As solutions provider and platform integrator, Gerresheimer has deep development and manufacturing know-how as well as a strong network of global pharma and biotech customers.
 This investment will support our scaling efforts.
 Gerresheimer's financial backing will also accelerate Portal's growth plans."
 Gerresheimer acquired a minority stake and the agreement includes the option to increase the stake in the future.
 Gerresheimer will have a representative on Portal's Board of Directors.

 Portal's needle-free injector and cartridge are components of a drug delivery platform for both biologics and biosimilars, completed and made available through biopharma partners.
 While many auto injectors on the market require patients to hold the needle onto their skin for 10 to 30 seconds, Portal's needle-free device can inject the same volume in less than a second.
-At the same time, this innovative type of injection helps to reduce pain during the application.
+At the same time, this innovative type of injection has been shown to be less painful than a needle and syringe injection.
 And the injector is more than a drug delivery system: Thanks to its connectivity, adherence tracking, and customizable disease management becomes possible for both patient and medical care provider.
-Gerresheimer will support the development of the new technology, take part in manufacturing the reusable injector and supply cartridges containing the medicine.
+Gerresheimer will support the development of the new technology, take part in manufacturing the reusable injector and supply cartridges that will contain the medicine.

 About Gerresheimer